-This morning, say goodbye to your homestay family and hop on the bus for the ride back to Kathmandu.
+This morning, say a teary goodbye to your homestay family and hop on the bus for the ride back to Kathmandu.
 After a group photograph and some Namastes with Team Nepal, it will be time to board your flight home.
-We hope the people you’ve met, experiences you’ve had and lessons you’ve learned will help guide you in all future endeavours.
-Safe travels and we hope to see you again soon!
+We promise you’ll be saying ‘That was the best thing I could have ever done in my life’!

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.
 The itinerary shown here provides a good outline of the anticipated daily schedule for this program.
 As with any travel program, some changes may occur.

 Students fall in love with the colourful and kind Nepali culture, and tell us that spending time within the magical Himalayas is an unforgettable experience that they will remember for life.

 Accommodation on this program will be quite varied, ranging from hotels in Kathmandu and Pokhara, staying in tents at a beautiful river camp during the rafting portion of the program, tea houses while trekking (tea houses are very basic hotels with simple beds and shared bathrooms), and homestays living with local village families during the service portion of the trip.